-To graduate within the MGSE, doctoral students are requested to earn at least 26 CP:
+To graduate within the MGSE, doctoral students are requested to earn at least 18 CP:

-- at least 10 CP within the core teaching
+- at least 6 CP within the core courses,

-- at least 12 CP within three-phase training program
+- at least 9 CP within three-phase education program,

-- at least 4 CP for teaching activities
+- at least 3 CP for teaching activities.

-It will be possible to balance the CP across the three years and to shift activities from one phase to another, to allow a flexible PhD project structure.
-In case of doubt the MGSE Speaker and the MGSE Coordinator will decide which activities qualify for the acquisition of CP and how many CP will be assigned.
+It is possible to balance the CP across the three years and to shift activities from one phase to another, to allow a flexible PhD project structure.
+In case of doubt the MGSE Speaker and the MGSE

+Coordinator decide which activities qualify for the acquisition of CP and how many CP will be assigned.
+Calculations are based on the total workload required to successfully complete a course with 1 CP corresponding to 30 h workload.

-The MGSE Coordinator will list the acquired CP of each graduate student in a database, which will also be accessible for the respective student.
-By supervising the students' achievements, the MGSE Coordinator will make sure that each candidate fulfils all necessary requirements to graduate within the MGSE.
-If necessary, the MGSE Coordinator will offer advice and help in finding adequate opportunities to achieve the CP, as well as in organisational and administrative matters related to the doctoral thesis.
+The MGSE Coordinator lists the acquired CP of each graduate student in a database, which is also be accessible for the respective student.
+By supervising the students' achievements, the MGSE Coordinator makes sure that each candidate fulfils all necessary requirements to graduate within the MGSE.
+If necessary, the MGSE Coordinator offers advice and help in finding adequate opportunities to achieve the CP, as well as in organisational and administrative matters related to the doctoral thesis.

-The intensive supervision provided by the dissertation committee and the MGSE Coordinator will be outbalanced by the explicit encouragement of independence.
-Doctoral students will be enabled to work on their research projects self-dependently and to shape the teaching program according to their own affinities and intentions, especially during the third year of the thesis.
+The intensive supervision provided by the dissertation committee and the MGSE Coordinator is outbalanced by the explicit encouragement of independence.
+Doctoral students are enabled to work on their research projects self-dependently and to shape the teaching program according to their own affinities and intentions, especially during the third year of the thesis.